 Previously, she was an engineer at a firm providing geotechnical, environmental, ecological, water, and construction management services.
 Catherine has also served as a chemical engineer at the Idaho National Laboratory and an undergraduate researcher at the Massachusetts Institute of Technology (MIT) and the Institute for Soldier Nanotechnologies.

-Catherine is a member of the International Association of Privacy Professionals (IAPP) and the Boston Patent Law Association (BPLA).
+Catherine is a Board Associate for the New York State Science Olympiad.
+She is also a member of the International Association of Privacy Professionals (IAPP) and the Boston Patent Law Association (BPLA).
 During law school, she was a staff writer at the Intellectual Property and Technology Forum Journal and treasurer of the Internet Law Society.

 Education & Admissions